Steese Highway Connects: Fairbanks to Circle, AK

 F 28.6 Chatanika (unincorporated), originally a trading post for miners beginning in the late 1930s.
 Chatanika Lodge to east, owned by Ron and Shirley Franklin, provides food and lodging; it is a favorite of Fairbanks’ locals.
 Old gold dredge across highway.

 F 39 Upper Chatanika River State Recreation Site; camping.

-F 57.4 Junction with U.S Creek Road to Nome Creek Valley; camping, gold panning.
+F 57.4 Junction with U.S Creek Road to Nome Creek Valley; camping, fishing, gold panning.